zunaira0411/Abreonix_Project/README.md

 # 📖 About the Project

-Smart Inventory Tracker is a modern Inventory Management System designed to simplify inventory operations for businesses.
-It provides an interactive dashboard to monitor inventory, manage products, suppliers, stock levels, and visualize inventory insights.
+Smart Inventory Tracker is a modern Inventory Management System that helps businesses efficiently manage products, suppliers, warehouses, inventory, purchase orders, and reports through an interactive dashboard.

+The application provides complete CRUD operations with Local Storage support, interactive charts, report generation, CSV export, responsive design, and modern UI components.

-This project is currently being developed as part of my **Web Development Internship at Abreonix**.
-Future updates will include warehouse management, purchase orders, reports, backend integration, authentication, and deployment.
+This project is developed as part of my **Web Development Internship at Abreonix**.

 ---

-# ✨ Current Features
+# ✨ Features

 ## 🔐 Authentication

-- Modern Login Interface
+- Login Page
+- Register Page
-- Responsive Login Design
+- Responsive Authentication Interface

 ---